AntigoneRandy/antigonerandy.github.io/_pages/about.md

 # 🎡 Activities

 ## Academic Services
+- Reviewer, The Transactions on Machine Learning Research (TMLR), 2025.
+- Reviewer, The Transactions on Image Processing (TIP), 2025.
 - Artifact Evaluation Committee, The Network and Distributed System Security Symposium (NDSS), 2026.
 - Reviewer, The International Conference on Computer Vision (ICCV), 2025.
 - Reviewer, The IEEE Transactions on Dependable and Secure Computing (TDSC), 2025.